Agile-TNG/Agile-TNG.github.io/source/_posts/2014-05-14-behavioral-product-planning.markdown

 The original XP Planning Game, now known as "Planning Poker", is a proven way for delivery teams to collaborate on estimating the relative effort required to deliver a set of stories.
-XSCALE generalizes Planning Poker to Feature Points to make a method of determining the dollar investment and the relative return in delivering a set of products and services.
+BPP generalizes Planning Poker to Feature Points to make a method of determining the dollar investment and the relative return in delivering a set of products and services.